-While FLUTD can occur at any age, it is usually seen in middle-aged, overweight cats that get little exercise, use an indoor litter box, have little or no outdoor access, or eat a dry diet.
-Factors such as emotional or environment stress, multi-cat households, and abrupt changes in daily routine may also increase the risk that a cat will develop FLUTD.
+Although FLUTD can occur at any age, the associated problems are usually seen in middle-aged, overweight cats that get little exercise and have little or no outdoor access.
+Potential stressors, such as changes in routine, moving to a new home, or living in a multi-cat household, also may increase the risk of FLUTD.

 - Crying out while urinating

 - Licking the genital area

 - Blood in the urine

 Note that cats with an obstructed urethra (the tube that carries urine from the bladder to outside the body) will also show these signs but will pass little or no urine and seem increasingly distressed.